UCL/simsum/README.md

 Author: Ian White

-Version: 2.0.5
+Version: 2.1.1

-Date: 30aug2023
+Date: 14feb2024

 This repository contains Stata code and testing for the simsum package.

 ## Installation within Stata
-You should be able to install this package from SSC.
+You should be able to install this package (but not the very latest version) from SSC.

-To install it from github, use
+To install the latest version from github, use
 - `net from https://raw.githubusercontent.com/UCL/simsum/main/package/`